RMITLibrary/easy_cite/2022-build/markdown/chicagob.md

 #### Reference list

-Chapter Author’s Family Name, Given Name.
+{.hanging-indent}Chapter Author’s Family Name, Given Name.
 Year.
 "Title of Chapter."
 In *Title of Book*, edited by Editor's Given name Family name, chapter page range.
-Place of Publication: Publisher's Name.
+Place of Publication: Publisher's Name. {/.hanging-indent}

 > {.hanging-indent}Baldwin, Alistair.
 2021.
 “Hippotherapy.”
 In *Growing Up Disabled in Australia*, edited by Carly Findlay, 47-52.
 Melbourne: Black Inc. {/.hanging-indent}
 > {.hanging-indent}Higgs, Malcolm.
 2013.
 “Change and Its Leadership: The Role of Positive Emotions.”
 In *The Oxford Handbook of Positive Psychology and Work*, edited by P. Alex Linley, Susan Harrington,and Nicola Garcea, 67-94.
 New York: Oxford University Press. {/.hanging-indent}